fangyi-zhou/fangyi-zhou.github.io/content/about/index.md

 permalink: /about/
 ---

-I am currently on a career break.
+I am a Software Engineer at Meta.

 Previously, I worked as an Applied Scientist, then as a Software Development Engineer at Amazon Prime Video.